McDonaldland: Fry Kids

 A blue Fry Kid is seen sitting on a McDonald's sign in Greenfield, Wisconsin.

 Introduced in 1972 as "Gobblins", the Fry Kids (various voices in the commercials, Kath Soucie, Paul Greenberg and Nika Futterman in The Wacky Adventures of Ronald McDonald) are small, shaggy, ball-like creatures with legs and no arms who try to steal other characters' French fries; they include both male Fry Guys and female Fry Girls.
 In 1998, Fry Kid #1 is yellow, Fry Kid #2 is red, and Fry Kid #3 is blue.

 On the McDonaldland website, they were called the "Fry Friends".

 Birdie the Early Bird

-Birdie the Early Bird (performed by Felix Silla 1979–1986, Patty Maloney 1986–2001, voiced by Russi Taylor in the commercials, Christine Cavanaugh in The Wacky Adventures of Ronald McDonald) – A yellow bird wearing a pink jumpsuit, flight cap and scarf who was introduced in 1980 as the first female character.
+Birdie the Early Bird (performed by Felix Silla 1979–1986, Patty Maloney 1986–2001, voiced by Russi Taylor in the commercials, Christine Cavanaugh in The Wacky Adventures of Ronald McDonald, Megan Harvey, 2022-present) – A yellow bird wearing a pink jumpsuit, flight cap and scarf who was introduced in 1980 as the first female character.
 Made to promote the company's new breakfast items, she is depicted as a poor flyer and a somewhat clumsy person in general.